kalita278/Industrial-safety.-NLP-based-Chatbot---Capstone-Project/README.md

 # Industrial-safety.-NLP-based-Chatbot---Capstone-Project

-## DOMAIN: Industrial safety.
-NLP based Chatbot.
+## DOMAIN: Industrial safety- NLP based Chatbot.
 ## CONTEXT:
 The database comes from one of the biggest industry in Brazil and in the world.
 It is an urgent need for industries/companies around the globe to understand why employees still suffer some injuries/accidents in plants.
 Sometimes they also die in such environment.